OpenFn/docs/docs/migration/automated-migration.md

 #### Setup and Deployment to v2

-4. In a code editor, create a new `config.json` file with the following content:
+4. In a code editor on your computer, create a new `config.json` file with the following content:

 - `apiKey`: Specify your API Key/ Personal Access Token from your v2 user account.
 See [this page](../manage-users/api-tokens.md) for how to to create